CWisda/BaseballStats/README.md

 ## Key Features
 - **User Management**: Create, edit, read, and delete user profiles to manage different participants and their roles within the application.
 - **Statistical Analysis**: Users can input, view, and analyze player statistics through a series of detailed dashboards.
-- **Real-time Updates**: The application provides real-time updates for ongoing matches, including player performance and game outcomes.
+- **Real-time Updates**: The application provides real-time updates for ongoing games, including player performance and game outcomes.
 - **Responsive Design**: Optimized for various devices, ensuring a seamless experience on both desktops and mobile devices.

 ## Technology Stack